-9 EBA Guidelines on internal governance (EBA/GL/2017/11)
+10 EBA guidelines on sound remuneration policies(EBA/GL/2015/22)

-- g. a remuneration policy and remuneration practices that are in line with the remuneration principles set out in Articles 92 to 95 of Directive 2013/36/EU and the EBA guidelines on sound remuneration policies under Articles 74(3) and 75(2) of Directive 2013/36/EU10 have been implemented; - h. arrangements aimed at ensuring the integrity of the accounting and financial reporting systems, including financial and operational controls and compliance with the law and relevant standards are implemented; - i. an outsourcing policy and strategy that considers the impact of the outsourcing on the institution's business and the risks it faces has been implemented11; - j. the internal governance framework is set, overseen and regularly assessed by the management body; and - k. that the internal governance framework is transparent to stakeholders, including shareholders.
+- h. arrangements aimed at ensuring the integrity of the accounting and financial reporting systems, including financial and operational controls and compliance with the law and relevant standards have been implemented; - i. an outsourcing policy and strategy that consider the impact of outsourcing on the institution's business and the risks it faces have been implemented11; - j. the internal governance framework is set, overseen and regularly assessed by the management body; and - k. that the internal governance framework is transparent to stakeholders, including shareholders.